axeII/axell.dev/content/about/index.md

 {{< typeit
   speed=18
 >}}
-I began my journey at Kiwi.com as an intern on the platform team, where I managed GitLab and CI/CD processes for the entire organization.
-Collaborating closely with the security and DevOps teams gave lot of experience.

-I took a temporary break to complete my master's degree in IT and Economics.
-After graduation, I started as a backend Python engineer but eventually found my way back to DevOps.
+Started as an intern managing GitLab and CI/CD at Kiwi.com.
+Returned to my career after completing a master's degree at university.
+Worked as a Python engineer, but after a few years, found my way back to DevOps.

-I take great pleasure in working with tools like Kubernetes, although it can be challenging at times 🤣.
-I'm also passionate about security and sometimes participate in Capture the Flag (CTF) challenges.
-In my free time, I play with my home lab project https://github.com/axeII/home-ops, where I am practicing Infrastructure as Code (IaC) and GitOps methodologies.

-Currently, I am a DevOps engineer at KM company.
-My daily job is to take care of cloud, git pipelines and flow, and at last make sure that from security perspective everything is in place.
+Currently a DevOps engineer at KM company, handling cloud, Git pipelines, and security.
+Enjoy working with Kubernetes (although it can be challenging sometimes 🤣).
+Maintain a home lab project for IaC and GitOps practice and occasionally break the home network🚨.
 {{< /typeit >}}
 <!-- This blog is open sourced here: https://github.com/axeII/my-blog -->